This is a revised re-post of a blog entry originally written in June 2016.

-A cousin in a back bedroom.
-A friend who drove me home from our local dive.
-Another friend who gave me a lift home.
-A cab ride with a B-list film and TV actor who's been in blockbusters.
-And, most recently, a former bartender who kept buying me mezcal and tequila and kissed me until my mouth and neck bruised under the force of his grip — the marks appeared the next morning, after a harrowing night of throwing up in a bar bathroom and being walked home by a rescuer.
+A cousin in the back bedroom of my family’s three-bedroom ranch house.
+A friend who drove me home from our local dive and decided he had to walk me upstairs “just to make sure.”
+Another friend who once gave me a lift home and then stretched across the divider, seatbelt still on.
+A short cab ride to Grand Central with a B-list film and TV actor who's been in blockbuster franchises.
+And, most recently, in 2016, a former bartender who kept buying me mezcal and tequila.
+He kissed me until my mouth and neck bruised under the force of his grip — the marks appeared the next morning, after a harrowing night of throwing up in a Brooklyn bar bathroom and being walked home by a Good Samaritan.

 It's amazing, when I think about it, how most of my experiences with men have involved unwanted advances, or even more unwanted touch.
-Because my mere proximity was enough consent.
+Because my mere proximity must have been enough consent.
 I sat next to them.
 Or I was kind.
 Or I was funny.
 I smiled.
 That was the green light to lean in, to loom, to lower lips to mine.
-To tell me, “I've always had a woody for you.”
+To launch across the taxi and tell me, “I've always had a woody for you.”
 To bracket my chin and hold me in place.
-To tell me it would be our special secret.
+To tell me it would be our special secret — we called it “couscous,” my cousin and I, thanks to a shared love of Jamie Farr and The Cannonball Run.
+I can’t bear mention of the food or the movie now.

 I smiled too wide.
 I gave them the wrong impression.
 It's amazing, too, the things I've told myself over the years about all of these encounters — the judgment growing all the heavier as my few consensual moments, more often than not alcohol-fueled, joined the pile.
-I don't think I've kissed someone while sober since I was 18.
-I'd like to think it didn't count when I was eight.
+I don't think I've kissed someone while sober since I was 18 years old.
+I'd like to think it didn't count at all when I was eight.

-At a certain point, you begin to feel like the word “victim” is scrawled all over you.
-Like they can read it, smell it, taste it.
-The shame is leaking from your pores.
-So you need a drink to forget that essence, that tattoo, for a while, or you need a drink to make yourself brave enough to flirt with someone you like...and then you realize the man next to you interprets “victim” as “easy” or “I want it,” and he takes away the choices you've been fighting so hard to get back.
+At a certain point, I began to feel like the word “victim” was scrawled all over me.
+Like they could read it, smell it, taste it — like the shame was leaking from my pores.
+So I needed a drink to forget that essence, that tattoo, for a while, or I needed a drink to make myself brave enough to flirt with someone I actually liked.
+And then, inevitably, I would realize the man next to me saw what I was trying so hard to hide.
+He’d see it and then he’d interpret “victim” as “easy” or “I want it,” and he’d take away the choices I’ve been fighting so hard to get back.

-Someone once told me "It's not like you were raped."
+Of course someone once told me “It's not like you were raped.”
+Of course another person asked me, so bewildered by my burdens, why I’m not “over it.”
 As if penetration is the only real violation.
-As if I'm not allowed to catalogue the countless moments where I felt unsafe and guilty and betrayed.
+As if I'm not allowed to catalogue the countless moments where I felt unsafe and guilty and betrayed, or to still be hurt by them.
+You get over it.
+You move on.
+And when it happens again, you get over that and move on one more time.
+There’s no FitBit to count those steps, is there?